Next-Interactive/changelog-generator/README.md

 You can also specify specific version, it is useful for `beta` or `alpha` versions:
 `npm version 1.0.1-beta.0`

-After this you just have to `git push` and your version is released.
+After this you just have to `git push && git push --tags` and your version is released.

 :warning: Before merging a branch you should update the Changelog to include your change in the changelog without making a release.